sidhenriksen/BEMtoolbox/README.md

 ### Complex nonlinearities
 These are NLs that act on the complex cell response.
-In the original BEM, this is simply the identity function.
+In the original BEM, this is simply the identity function f(x)=x.
 However, multiple papers have explored alternatives to this (Read et al., 2002; Doi & Fujita, 2014; Henriksen et al., 2016, and many more).
 For example:
 ```
 myNL = @(x)(x.^2);
 bem.outputNL = myNL;
 ```
-Will square the output of the energy model units.
+Will square the output of the energy model units (explored in Read et al., 2002; Henriksen et al., 2016).
 Alternatively,
 ```
 theta=0.5;
 gamma = 2;